5th Sun [B] 2012

 Job 7:1-4; 1 Corinthians 9:16-19, 22-23; Mark 1:29-39

+We can begin to answer that question by asking another: Did God take back His gift or did His creatures– human beings — abuse it and reject it?
 We cannot watch a television news show, check out the news on the Internet, or read a newspaper without being immersed in reports of people who are suffering in many, many ways.
-Some are suffering from starvation, others from the violence in Palestine, Israel, Afghanistan, or in the tribal wars of Africa.
-Here in the United States we are awash in stories of people losing their life savings due to the plummeting value of their stock portfolios, losing their jobs as corporations shrivel up, or as a result of Wall Street financiers who have defrauded them in investment scams.
-Many of us have friends who have lost homes because they can no longer make their monthly mortgage payments, some losing both their jobs and the homes at the same time.
+Some are suffering from starvation, others from violence in Palestine, Israel, Afghanistan, or in the tribal wars of Africa.
+Here in the United States we are awash in stories of people losing their life savings due to the plummeting value of their stock portfolios, losing their jobs as businesses shrivel up, or as a result of Wall Street financiers who have defrauded them through investment scams.
+Many of us have friends who have lost homes because they can no longer make their monthly mortgage payments.
+Some have lost both their jobs and their homes at the same time.

 How appropriate it is for us to hear in today’s readings about the terrible losses suffered by the Old Testament figure of Job.
-Job lost everything… to an almost unimaginable extent.
+Job lost everything to an almost unimaginable extent.
 Even his wife and friends turned on him.
-At end of today’s first reading we hear Job exclaim: “I shall not see happiness again,” words that many around us might likewise utter.
+His wife said to him: “Curse God and die.”
+(Job 2:9) At end of today’s first reading we hear Job exclaim: “I shall not see happiness again,” a thought that many have these days.